Annaanto/mizu/README.md

 ## Mizu

-Download it latest releases here, https://github.com/proofgeist/mizu/releases
+Download the latest release here, https://github.com/proofgeist/mizu/releases

 水 (Mizu) is a lightweight, Material and IBM Carbon-inspired theme and helper file for FileMaker developers.
 It is part of an overall design system at Proof+Geist that emphasizes the use of underlying structures (grids), design patterns and reusable components to enable more consistent and more collaborative work.